Want to be a Garden Designer?

-The following are only some of the activities that the student will undertake in this course.
+The following are just some of the activities that the student will undertake in this course.

 - Find a site to be landscaped.
 (It could be a park or home garden; it could be a new development or a redevelopment of an older garden).
 Visit the site and record pre planning information required to design the landscape.